asearfos/chipper/docs/chipper_manual.md

 ### Running Analysis

-The Noise Threshold and Syllable Similarity Threshold will be used in Song Analysis.
+The Noise Threshold and Syllable Similarity Threshold specified on the landing page will be used in Song Analysis.
 If you have not used the two widgets to determine appropriate thresholds, we recommend doing so before running Song Analysis.
+Users should be cautious of any note and syntax measurements made in analysis without first finding appropriate thresholds for their data.
+Similarly, if the user is not concerned with note and syntax information and they are confident they have removed all noise that would artificially raise or lower the frequency measurements, these thresholds can be lowered for analysis.

 Starting Song Analysis will first take you to a file explorer to choose a folder of gzip outputs from Syllable Segmentation.